How Long Do Sew In Last? Duration, Care & Expert Tips for Every Style

 Once installed, a sew-in requires minimal daily maintenance compared to other styles.
 You won’t need to worry about the daily heat styling or constant detangling that comes with other hair extension methods.
 If properly cared for, a sew-in can last for several weeks, allowing you to enjoy a low-maintenance style.

-A well-installed sew-in generally lasts 6 to 8 weeks with proper care and attention.
-While some people may stretch it to 10 weeks, it’s not usually recommended to keep a sew-in for that long.
+To answer the core question, how long do a sew in last?
+The standard lifespan is 6 to 8 weeks for optimal health, though it can stretch to 10 or 12 weeks with excellent care.
 Extended wear beyond the recommended timeframe can lead to issues such as tangling, matting, product buildup, and scalp irritation.
 Over time, the weave may begin to look unkempt, and your natural hair may become compromised underneath.

-Most professional stylists will suggest removing or redoing the sew-in after 6 to 8 weeks to ensure the longevity of both your weave and your natural hair.
+Most professional stylists will suggest removing or redoing the sew-in after 6 to 8 weeks to ensure the longevity and tightness of the sew-in of both your weave and your natural hair.
 Regular removal helps to give your scalp a break, allowing it to breathe and preventing any damage to your natural hair from prolonged tension.

 Hair Texture and Type